Samuel Barber: Later years (1966–1981)

-After the harsh rejection of his third opera Antony and Cleopatra (1966), Barber battled depression and alcoholism which had a negative impact on his creative productivity.
-He began to divide his time between his home in New York and a chalet in Santa Christina, Italy where he spent long periods in isolation.
-Tensions grew between Menotti and Barber, leading Menotti to insist that the couple end their romantic attachment and put 'Capricorn' up for sale in 1970.
-Capricorn sold in 1972, and the two men remained friends after their romantic involvement ended.
+After the harsh rejection of his third opera Antony and Cleopatra (1966), Barber battled with depression and alcoholism which had a negative impact on his creative productivity.
+He began to divide his time between his home in New York and a chalet in Santa Cristina Gherdëina, where he spent long periods in isolation.
+Tensions grew between Menotti and Barber, leading Menotti to insist that the couple end their romantic attachment and put Capricorn up for sale in 1970.
+Capricorn was indeed sold in 1972, but the two men remained on friendly terms after their romantic involvement ended.

 During his troubled later years, Barber continued to write music until he was almost 70 years old.
-In 1967 he successfully adapted his Adagio for Strings (1936) to a choral work, Agnus Dei, set to the Latin liturgical mass text on the Lamb of God.
+In 1967, he successfully adapted his Adagio for Strings (1936) to a choral work, Agnus Dei, set to the Latin liturgical mass text on the Lamb of God.
 The work has become widely performed and recorded by choirs internationally.
-In 1969 Leontyne Price performed the premiere of Barber's song cycle Despite and Still which emphasized textual themes of loneliness, isolation, and lost love; all issues present in Menotti's own personal life at the time of this work's creation.
+In 1969, Leontyne Price performed the premiere of Barber's song cycle Despite and Still which emphasized textual themes of loneliness, isolation, and lost love; all issues present in Barber's own personal life at the time of this work's creation.
 This work adopted a more modern dissonant harmonic language with vivid textual imagery characterized by tonal ambiguity and a frequent use of chromaticism, conflicting triads, tritones, and whole-tone segments.

-In 1971 his cantata The Lovers was well received by audiences and critics when it premiered in performances with the Philadelphia Orchestra, Finnish baritone Tom Krause, and the Temple University Chorus directed by Robert Page.
-The Third Essay for orchestra (1978) was his last major work.
+In 1971, his cantata The Lovers was well received by audiences and critics when it premiered in performances with the Philadelphia Orchestra, Finnish baritone Tom Krause, and the Temple University Chorus directed by Robert Page.
+The Third Essay for Orchestra (1978) was his last major work.

-Barber was hospitalized on and off between 1978–1981 while undergoing treatment for cancer.
-He died of that disease on January 23, 1981, at his 907 Fifth Avenue apartment in Manhattan at the age of 70.
+Barber was hospitalized on and off between 1978 and 1981 while undergoing treatment for cancer.
+He died of the disease on January 23, 1981, at his 907 Fifth Avenue apartment in Manhattan at the age of 70.
 The funeral was held at the First Presbyterian Church of West Chester three days later and he was buried in the Oaklands Cemetery there.
-His final composition, Canzone for oboe and string orchestra (1981), was published after his death.
+His final composition, Canzonetta for oboe and string orchestra (1981), was published after his death.
 Initially intended to be a fully developed oboe concerto, Barber only completed the second movement of that work.